If You Can’t Trust a Land Trust… Part 1

 In a sense, this page exists as a caution to the thousands of others interested in red-lining East Granby.
 While you can hike (or soon will be able to) in each of these properties, I’m suggesting that you don’t bother.
 You’re welcome.

 As of mid-2019, everything I’ve written about East Granby hiking is accurate.
 If you’re reading this in the future, I can make no such promises.
 Whether setting out to prove me wrong to just reading, enjoy!

 Starting out with a bang… I haven’t been to the Algren Preserve.
 Sorry.
 Hey, I’m not making you read this stuff.
 This property is not immediately adjacent to any road, and is north of Route 20 and west of the Farmington Valley Greenway.
 During my time criss-crossing East Granby, this was nothing more than a 17-acre untrailed plot of woodland.
 So why are you reading about it?
 Because in the summer of 2019, I see that the EGLT is building a “boundary trail” here.

 Will it be a cool trail that I hike someday?
 Cool enough to move it off of this page?
 We shall see.
 When that day comes and I want to access this joint, I will walk north on the Greenway up to the first bench before the first bridge and look for the trail-to-be on the left.
-Don’t worry, I walked around the next four places.
+Don’t worry, I walked around the next three places.

 Fieldstone was my introduction to all the EGLT properties that run up Peak Mountain to the ridgeline and the Metacomet Trail.
 It’s cool that they exist, and I want them to always exist, but it’s not like you need to explore each piece of individual property.
 The Metacomet itself is awesome and it takes in all the views worth taking in.
 Of all the east/west access trails/properties throughout town, the East Granby Farms Trail is the only worthwhile one.